 Conventional antibiotics generally work against a broad spectrum of bacterial pathogens.
 This promotes the development of antibiotic resistance and damages our protective microbiota, which can have unwanted effects on our health.
 New antibiotics are therefore needed that can directly target individual pathogens, leaving beneficial bacteria unharmed.
 In a multidisciplinary approach, our team is researching antibiotics based on RNA-like molecules, so-called peptide nucleic acids (PNA), which can be used to specifically attack individual bacterial strains.
 These RNA antibiotics can be modified through simple chemical means to achieve effectiveness against emerging pathogens.
-In order to automate this process, we are creating a digital platform using high-throughput processes and machine learning, that will enable researchers to specifically design drug molecules against a variety of dangerous pathogens.
+In order to automate this process, we created a digital platform using high-throughput processes and machine learning, that enables researchers to specifically design drug molecules against a variety of dangerous pathogens.

 Prof. Dr. Jörg Vogel